ttelcl/fldvault/FldVault.Core/Zvlt2/FileFormat.zvlt.md

 | Key ID | 16 bytes (Guid) | The key ID (should match the file key) |
 | Salt | 64 bytes | The salt for the RFC2898 key derivation |

+The first PASS block in a ZVLT file should match the file's own key.

 ## File element

 Files are written as a variable number of blocks: header, metadata, one or more content blocks and a terminator.
 Each content block contains up to 832kb of content (0x0D0000 bytes), which may be uncompressed or BZ2 compressed.

+Master key files must not contain any file elements.

 ### Content file header block